Shortwave Listening

 CB & AMATEUR

-CB operators (mostly truckers) use a portion of the shortwave "spectrum", from 26.965 to 27.405 MHz, for their communications.
+CB operators (mostly truckers) use a portion of the shortwave (HF) "spectrum", from 26.965 to 27.405 MHz, for their communications.
 Almost all CB users utilize AM mode, so sideband capability is not necessary.
-The busiest frequency is 27.185 MHz, which is Channel 19.
+The "trucker's channel" frequency is 27.185 MHz -- or Channel 19.

-Amateur ("ham") radio operators are major users of shortwave radio.
-Most talk using sideband mode, and many still use morse code (because it typically reaches farther than voice), which can be decrypted by numerous computer applications.
+Amateur ("ham") radio operators are major users of shortwave (HF) radio.
+Most talk using sideband mode, but some still use the original digital mode, morse code since it typically reaches farther than voice.
+It can be decrypted by numerous computer applications but a good operator can reach speeds of over 50 words per minute!
+There are other digital modes such at FT4, FT8, JT9, Q65 and others.
+Even radio teletype (RTTY) is a digital mode which was in commercial use in the US as early as 1932.
 Amateur radio operators use the following frequencies:

 CLANDESTINE